edinam21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints every other line from the input, starting with the first line. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+a script that prints every other line from the input, starting with the first line. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a script that creates a new global variable